 Rattner also conveniently forgets about how wages have been untethered from rising productivity for decades now.
 Similarly, the best wage gains in 30 years have coincided with the rise of work-from-home policies.
 And companies don’t seem to be suffering, given record corporate profits.

 The most telling lines of Rattner’s piece are the ones that have nothing to do with working from home at all.
-He informs us that Wall Street Journal study found 38 percent of workers and managers say the importance of work diminished to them during the pandemic, and notes that Americans now have about $900 billion more in savings than they did before the Covid-19 stimulus bills.
+He informs us that a Wall Street Journal study found 38 percent of workers and managers say the importance of work diminished to them during the pandemic, and notes that Americans now have about $900 billion more in savings than they did before the Covid-19 stimulus bills.
 Neither of these facts has anything to do with work-from-home policies, which are the focus of Rattner’s argument.

 The fact that they’re in the piece implies that Rattner’s real issue isn’t flexible work; it’s general worker power.
 If people care less about work post-pandemic, they’ll be less likely to accept exploitation from their employers.
 If workers have more savings, especially amid a hot job market, then they’re better able to use their best countermeasure against their bosses: threatening to quit.
 (That is, threatening to actuallyquit, not threatening to…just do the job they were hired for.)